osisoft/Edge-Data-Store-Docs/content/egress/prepare-egress-destinations.md

 To create an OMF connection to AVEVA Data Hub:

-1. In AVEVA Data Hub, create a **Client**.
-For details, see [Clients](https://docs.osisoft.com/bundle/ocs/page/set-up/clients/clients-concept.html) in the AVEVA Data Hub documentation.
+1. In AVEVA Data Hub, create a client.
+For details, see [Clients](https://docs.osisoft.com/bundle/data-hub/page/set-up/clients/clients-concept.html) in the AVEVA Data Hub documentation.

-   - The **Client Id** and **Client Secret** are used for the corresponding properties in the egress configuration.
+  The **Client Id** and **Client Secret** are used for the corresponding properties in the egress configuration.

-1. Create an **OMF** type **Connection**.

-   - The connection should link the created client to an existing [namespace](https://docs.osisoft.com/bundle/ocs/page/set-up/namespaces/namespaces-concept.html) where the data will be stored.
+2. In AVEVA Data Hub, create an OMF connection.
+For details, see [Configure an OMF connection](https://docs.osisoft.com/bundle/data-hub/page/add-organize-data/collect-data/connectors/omf/omf-connection-procedure.html) in the AVEVA Data Hub documentation.

-   The **OMF Endpoint** URL for the connection is used as the egress configuration `EndpointId` parameter.
+  The **OMF Endpoint** URL for the connection is used as the egress configuration **EndpointId** parameter.

 ## PI Server destinations